carbon-language/carbon-lang/llvm/docs/ORCv2DesignAndImplementation.rst

   int Result = Main(...);

+This example tells us nothing about *how* or *when* compilation will happen.
-How and when the JIT compilation in this example occurs would depend on the implementation of the hypothetical CXXCompilingLayer, but the linking rules should be the same regardless.
+That will depend on the implementation of the hypothetical CXXCompilingLayer, but the linking rules will be the same regardless.
 For example, if a1.cpp and a2.cpp both define a function "foo" the API should generate a duplicate definition error.
 On the other hand, if a1.cpp and b1.cpp both define "foo" there is no error (different dynamic libraries may define the same symbol).
 If main.cpp refers to "foo", it should bind to the definition in LibA rather than the one in LibB, since main.cpp is part of the "main" dylib, and the main dylib links against LibA before LibB.

 Many JIT clients will have no need for this strict adherence to the usual ahead-of-time linking rules and should be able to get by just fine by putting